Skip to content

 --updateupdate an existing install instead of doing a fresh install flow

-This is still a member-facing action because it is about configuring your machine or repo.
+Adapter setup is still a member-facing action because it configures your machine or repo.
 The runtime behavior that follows belongs to the agent path, which is documented separately.

 If you are deploying the system rather than just using it, go to Deployment.